Investment banking: Further developments

 In the United States, commercial banking and investment banking were separated by the Glass–Steagall Act, which was repealed in 1999.
 The repeal led to more "universal banks" offering an even greater range of services.
 Many large commercial banks have therefore developed investment banking divisions through acquisitions and hiring.
-Notable large banks with significant investment banks include JPMorgan Chase, Bank of America, Citigroup, Credit Suisse, Deutsche Bank, UBS, and Barclays.
+Notable full-service investment banks with a significant investment banking division (IBD) include JPMorgan Chase, Bank of America, Citigroup, Deutsche Bank, UBS (Acquired Credit Suisse), and Barclays.

-After the financial crisis of 2007–08 and the subsequent passage of the Dodd-Frank Act of 2010, regulations have limited certain investment banking operations, notably with the Volcker Rule's restrictions on proprietary trading.
+After the 2008 financial crisis and the subsequent passage of the Dodd-Frank Act of 2010, regulations have limited certain investment banking operations, notably with the Volcker Rule's restrictions on proprietary trading.

 The traditional service of underwriting security issues has declined as a percentage of revenue.
 As far back as 1960, 70% of Merrill Lynch's revenue was derived from transaction commissions while "traditional investment banking" services accounted for 5%.
 However, Merrill Lynch was a relatively "retail-focused" firm with a large brokerage network.

 Organizational structure

 Core investment banking activities

 Investment banking is split into front office, middle office, and back office activities.
-While large service investment banks offer all lines of business, both "sell side" and "buy side", smaller sell-side investment firms such as boutique investment banks and small broker-dealers focus on investment banking and sales/trading/research, respectively.
+While large service investment banks offer all lines of business, both "sell side" and "buy side", smaller sell-side advisory firms such as boutique investment banks and small broker-dealers focus on niche segments within investment banking and sales/trading/research, respectively.

+For example, Evercore (NYSE:EVR) acquired ISI International Strategy & Investment (ISI) in 2014 to expand their revenue into research-driven equity sales and trading.

 Investment banks offer services to both corporations issuing securities and investors buying securities.
-For corporations, investment bankers offer information on when and how to place their securities on the open market, an activity very important to an investment bank's reputation.
+For corporations, investment bankers offer information on when and how to place their securities on the open market, a highly regulated process by the SEC to ensure transparency is provided to investors.
 Therefore, investment bankers play a very important role in issuing new security offerings.